 TakerPays) and a sell amount (

 TakerGets).
 When the transaction is processed, it automatically consumes matching or crossing Offers to the extent possible.
-If that does not completely fill the new Offer, then the remainder becomes an Offer object in the ledger.
+If that does not completely fill the new Offer, then the rest becomes an Offer object in the ledger.

 The Offer object waits in the ledger until other Offers or cross-currency payments fully consume it.
 The account that placed the Offer is called the Offer's owner.
 You can cancel your own Offers at any time, using the dedicated OfferCancel transaction, or as an option of the OfferCreate transaction.

 While you have an Offer in the ledger, it sets aside some of your XRP toward the owner reserve.
 When the Offer gets removed, for any reason, that XRP is freed up again.

 - Buy vs. Sell: By default, Offers are "buy" Offers and are considered fully filled when you have acquired the entire "buy" (

 TakerPays) amount.
 (You may spend less than you expected while receiving the specified amount.)
 By contrast, a "Sell" Offer is only considered fully filled when you have spent the entire "sell" (

 TakerGets) amount.
 (You may receive more than you expected while spending the specified amount.)
 This is only relevant if the Offer initially executes at better than its requested exchange rate: after the Offer gets placed into the ledger, it only ever executes at exactly the requested exchange rate.

 - An Immediate or Cancel Offer is not placed into the ledger, so it only trades up to the amount that matches existing, matching Offers at the time the transaction is processed.